-Are the PDP and the Congress planning to form government in J&K?
+Are PDP and Congress planning to form government in J&K?

 New Delhi, July 2: Hectic parleys is on in the Congress and People's Democratic Front vis e vis Kashmir.
-Speculation is rife that the Congress and TDP want to form government in Jammu and Kashmir as half of the tenure of the Assembly still remains.
-One more factor that is forcing the TDP to form the government in the state is to save its MLAs from defection.
+Speculation is rife that the Congress and PDP want to form government in Jammu and Kashmir as half of the tenure of the Assembly still remains.
+One more factor that is forcing the PDP to form the government in the state is to save its MLAs from defection.

 Sources said that the Congress meeting on Jammu and Kashmir started in the morning at 11.30 AM at the residence of former Prime Minister Manmohan Singh and lasted till about 1.25 PM.